AdobeDocs/federated-audience-composition.en/help/customer/schemas.md

 A schema is a representation of a table of your database.
 It is an object within the application that defines how the data are tied to database tables.

-By creating a schema, you will have the possibility to manipulate your table in FAC :
+By creating a schema, you will have the possibility to manipulate a representation of your table in FAC :

 - Give it a friendly name and description to simplify the comprehension for the user
 - Decide the visibility of each fields, according to their real use
 - Select its primary key, in order to link schemas between them, as needed in the [data model](../data-management/gs-models.md#data-model-start)